tobias-fyi/challenges/100DaysofX/02-Story/011/011-Story.md

 The two simultaneous impacts seemed to make a single sucking sound as they passed through the upper layer of liquid.
 After that, an unnatural silence.

-"Let's explore the deep end," Alia said, her smooth voice piercing the air between them, causing the Queen to blink.
+"Let's explore the deep end," Alia said, her smooth voice piercing the taught air between them, causing the Queen to blink.

 The frozen silver began to crack, quickly followed by puffs of blue smoke.
 Alia sighted through blue smoke rings as she brought the vessel to her face, the Queen following suit.

 "Shall we?"

+---- ∫ ----

 They watched as each other's face was bathed in an explosion of turquoise light and more smoke.
 They both inhaled deeply, the blueness immediately seeping into their bloodstreams.

 After the initial chemical reaction had fizzled out, the two women began to laugh as fractal patterns danced in the turbulent blue air around them.

 They both turned to watch the Mechanines complete another lap.

+---- ∫ ----